Tejas-Shastha/diagnostics/diagnostic_topic_monitor/README.md

 Usually, we want to make sure that the frequency of a topic is within certain bounds.

 For example, to monitor that the frequency of the "talker" topic is about 25Hz and the frequency of the "cmd_vel" topic is about 10Hz, use the following three parameters and pass them lists in the same order.
-This means, the second element in "min_freqs" applies to the topic given by the second element of the "topics" parameter.
+This means, the second element in "min_values" applies to the topic given by the second element of the "topics" parameter.

     topics: [ "talker", "cmd_vel" ]
-    min_freqs: [ 23.0, 8.0 ]
+    min_values: [ 23.0, 8.0 ]
-    max_freqs: [ 26.5, 11.0 ]
+    max_values: [ 26.5, 11.0 ]

 Please note that the frequencies will be computed purely based on _arrival_ timing, the header is currently ignored.